-All Internal Audit activities were conducted by the in-house audit team as well as our independent internal auditor Kloo Point Risk Management Services Sdn Bhd.
-The total costs incurred by the Group for its internal audit function in the financial year ended 31 August 2016 amount to RM 44,450.00.
+All Internal Audit activities were conducted by the in-house audit team.
+The total costs incurred by the Group for its internal audit function in 2017 amount to RM 44,450.00.

 The Internal Audit Function established by the Board, provides independent assurance on the effectiveness of the Group's system of internal controls and it is centralised at the Group level and it reports to the respective Audit Committee of the Group on a quarterly basis or earlier as appropriate.